Search Self-play: Pushing the Frontier of Agent Capability without Supervision: Experiments

 \textbf{Evaluation Metrics.} Following recent work~\citep{gao2025asearcher}, we adopt LLM-as-a-judge as standard metric for evaluation.
 Qwen2.5-32B-Instruct~\citep{yang2024qwen2p5} is deployed as the judge model.
 All results are reported in terms of pass@1 accuracy.

 \textbf{Training Details.} We implemented our method using the SGLang asynchronous multi-turn tool-integrated rollout in VeRL~\citep{sheng2024hybridflow}.
 The proposer is optimized using REINFORCE~\citep{williams1992simple}, while the solver is updated with GRPO~\citep{shao2024deepseekmath}.
 The learning rate is 1e-6 with 5 warmup steps.
 The global batch size and the mini-batch is 256 and 128, respectively.
 The maximum prompt length is 4,096 tokens, and the response length is set to 8,192 tokens.
 Each training horizon is within a range of 150 to 200 steps.
+The answer set $\gD$ is sampled exclusively from public training sets~\citep{jin2025search,dong2025agentic}, detailed in Appendix~\ref{sec:construction_answer_set}.
 More implementation details and prompts for both proposer and solver agents are provided in Appendix~\ref{app:imp} \& ~\ref{app:prompts}.
 Full configurations are summarized in Table~\ref{tab:hyperparameter_settings_en}.